 Perceived Vulnerability to Disease - Between Real and Imagined: a Theoretical Review

 This review advances a theoretical framework, describing the development of vulnerability perceptions in health and illness.
-The factors involved in both healthy and maladaptive behaviour patterns and disfunctional cognitive or emotional beliefs were emphasised, taking into account conceptual differences between susceptibility, probability and risk.
+The factors involved in both healthy and maladaptive behaviour patterns and dysfunctional cognitive or emotional beliefs were emphasized, taking into account conceptual differences between susceptibility, probability and risk.

 Factors such as attention bias, cognitive distortions or positive illusions are relevant for both the frequency and intensity of a vulnerable state.
 In order to better determine whether risk factors can become relevant for a given individual, clinicians should use reliable, multifaceted instruments to accurately assess individual vulnerabilities in order to predict and prevent risk-taking behaviours.